your-lithium/task_generator/README.md

 You may need to have installed those Python 3.x modules for the program to work correctly: pandas (and numpy), pymorphy2 (and pymorphy2-dicts-uk), nltk.
 Without the last two, only the 1st feature will work — exercise generation from the existing DB.
-You have to have the Microsoft Visual C++ compiler for nltk module to work.
+You have to have the Microsoft Visual C++ compiler installed for nltk module to work.

 Feel free to message me in Telegram for any questions: t.me/your_lithium